What can the Michigan Med curriculum do for my training?

 What is flextime quizzing?

-During M1 year, students are assessed via frequent quizzes and exams are given at the end of each sequence.
-One of the most popular features of the early curriculum is the flexibility of weekly assessments (minus a few “quiz free” weekends), which are typically open to take Friday afternoon through Sunday night.
-We trust you to manage your own schedule, take the exam when you’re ready, and still have a life with time to see your friends and family, participate in student groups or do whatever interests you.
+During M1 year and the Transition to Clerkships course in the Clinical Trunk, students are assessed via frequent quizzes, and exams are given at the end of each block.
+One of the most popular features of the early curriculum is the flexibility of assessments, which are typically open to take Friday afternoon through Sunday night.

 What will my M1 year look like?

-Your M1 year will have the strong systems-based scientific foundation for which Michigan is known.
+As mentioned above, M1 year takes off with Launch, our version of orientation complete with getting sorted into your M-Home house.
+The rest of your M1 year will reinforce the strong scientific foundation for which Michigan is known.
 You will study normal and abnormal processes side-by-side in integrated organ system blocks.
 You will simultaneously learn clinical skills to complement the science in your longitudinal Doctoring Course.

 Will I have a summer break?